 Solutions: Keep up pool maintenance to prevent fouling of the water.
 Examine the drainage patterns on your property to identify areas where water may accumulate, and to be sure water is being directed to a storm water channel or drain, not your neighbor’s property.

-Solution: Put garbage out for collection regularly.
-If regular garbage service has been discontinued or is otherwise unavailable, contact Round Rock Refuse at 512-255-4980 or via email to schedule a special pickup.
-You may also bring garbage to the Williamson County Landfill & Recycling Center (512-759-8881) at 600 Landfill Rd., Hutto.
+Solution: Put garbage out for collection if services are available at premises.
+If regular garbage service has been discontinued or is otherwise unavailable, contact Round Rock Refuse at 512.255.4980 and or email firstname.lastname@example.org to schedule a special pickup.
+You may also bring garbage to the Williamson County Landfill & Recycling Center at 600 Landill Rd., Hutto. http://williamsoncountylandfill.wm.com/index.jsp

 Small dead animals may be placed in a plastic bag and put out with the regular garbage collection, or may be disposed of by a pest control company.
 If a dead animal is creating a traffic hazard, contact Animal Control at 512-218-5500.